Nat loves everything about the cooking process, especially the eating.

-- Cook the roast on low for the time indicated (approximately 9 hours for a 3.6 pound shoulder roast).
-If you need to adjust the cook time, try adding or subtracting 2 hours for every pound (or 1 hour for every half-pound), or simply cook until the pork is falling off of the bone and easily shreds.
+- Cook the roast on low for the time indicated (approximately 9 hours for a 3.6-pound shoulder roast).
+If you need to adjust the cooking time, try adding or subtracting 2 hours for every pound (or 1 hour for every half-pound), or simply cook until the pork is falling off of the bone and easily shreds.

 - When the roast has been cooked, remove it from the slow cooker with utensils and shred on a plate or in a large storage container for the refrigerator or freezer.
 Taste the shredded pork before adding any of the liquid broth, and then if you want to add broth, sample a little bit with the pork first to make sure it is not too salty.
 If it is too salty, mix in some water until you get the flavor you want.